shimaore/astonishing-competition/middleware/carrier/log-rated.coffee.md

       @debug 'Start'

+These are all preconditions.
+None of them should fail unless the proper modules are not loaded.
+(In other words these all indicate developer errrors.)

+      fail = =>
+        await @respond '500 Unable to rate'
+        @direction 'failed'

       unless @session?
-        heal @action 'respond', '500 No session, unable to rate' return

-Prevent calls from going through if we won't be able to rate / save them.
+        @debug.dev 'No session'
+        fail()
+        return

-      unless plans_db and (RemotePouchDB? or LocalPouchDB?)
+      unless plans_db and LocalDB
         unless @cfg.route_non_billable_calls
-          @debug 'Unable to rate, no plans_db or Remote/Local PouchDB' await @respond '500 Unable to rate'
+          @debug 'No plans_db or LocalDB'
-          @direction 'failed'
+          fail()
         return

       unless @session.rated?
-        @debug 'No session.rated'
+        @debug.dev 'No session.rated'
-        await @respond '500 Unable to rate'
-        @direction 'failed'
+        fail()
         return

       unless @session.rated.params?
-        @debug 'No session.rated.params'
+        @debug.dev 'No session.rated.params'
-        await @respond '500 Unable to rate'
-        @direction 'failed'
+        fail()
         return

 Remember, we expect to have: